 General.
-State law requires school districts to maintain a balanced budget in each Fiscal Year.
+State law requires that each school district maintain a balanced budget in each Fiscal Year, and that each district project beginning balances, revenues, expenditures, and ending balances for two subsequent years in order to certify, based upon the available information, that the district can project a positive ending balance for each of the three fiscal years.
 The CDE imposes a uniform budgeting and accounting format for school districts.

-Under current law, a school district governing board must file with the county superintendent of schools a provisional budget by June 30 in each Fiscal Year and an adopted budget by September 8 of each Fiscal Year.
+Under current law, a school district governing board must file with the county superintendent of schools a budget by June 30 in each Fiscal Year (referred to herein as the "Provisional Budget") and adopt revisions to the district budget by September 8 of each Fiscal Year (referred to herein as the "Final Adopted Budget").
 After approval of the adopted budget, the school district's administration may submit budget revisions for governing board approval.

 School districts in the State must also conduct a review of their budgets according to certain standards and criteria established by the CDE.
 A written explanation must be provided for any element in the budget that does not meet the established standards and criteria.
 The school district superintendent or designee must certify that such a review has been conducted and the certification, together with the budget review checklist and a written narrative, must accompany the budget when it is submitted to the school district's county office of education.
-The balanced budget requirement makes appropriations reductions necessary to offset any revenue shortfalls.
+The balanced budget requirement makes appropriations reductions necessary to offset any revenue shortfalls, unless sufficient balances exist to cover the shortfall.

-Furthermore, county offices of education are required to review school district budgets, complete the budget review checklist and conduct an analysis of any budget item that does not meet the established standards.
+Furthermore, county offices of education are required to review school district budgets, complete the budget review checklist, and conduct an analysis of any budget item that does not meet the established standards and criteria.
 A copy of the completed checklist, together with any comments or recommendations, must be provided to the school district and its governing board by November 1.
 By November 30, every school district must have an adopted and approved budget, or the county superintendent of schools will impose one.

 The District follows a dual adoption process for its budget.
 The first adoption is referred to as the "Provisional Budget" that is adopted on or prior to June 30 each year.
 The second adoption is referred to as the "Final Adopted Budget" that is due to the Los Angeles County Office of Education on or before September 8 each year.
-The Board adopted its Fiscal Year 2006-07 Final Adopted Budget on August 29, 2006.
+The Board adopted its Fiscal Year 2007-08 Provisional Budget on June 28, 2007 and its Final Adopted Budget on September 4, 2007.

-Fiscal Year 2006-07 Final Adopted Budget.
-The District's 2006-07 Final Adopted Budget projects General Fund revenues of \$7.107 billion, total estimated expenditures of \$6.994 billion and an ending balance of \$547.4 million for Fiscal Year 2006-07.
-The District's 2006-07 Final Adopted Budget reflects a General Fund beginning balance of \$434.5 million, of which \$67.6 million is for the mandatory 1% Reserve for Economic Uncertainties, \$285.8 million is restricted either by statute or the District's policy and \$81.1 million is from the unreserved undesignated balance from Fiscal Year 2005-06.
-The projected revenues for the District's General Fund - Regular Program, which reflects funding for the District's basic instructional programs, totals \$5.846 billion.
-The District anticipates that \$5.739 billion of the District's General Fund - Regular Program amounts will be expended in Fiscal Year 2006-07.
+Fiscal Year 2007-08 Final Adopted Budget.
+The District's 2007-08 Final Adopted Budget projects a General Fund beginning balance of \$518.3 million, revenues of \$7.160 billion, total estimated expenditures of \$7.208 billion and an ending balance of \$470.2 million for Fiscal Year 2007-08.
+The General Fund beginning balance of \$518.3 million includes \$71.5 million for the mandatory 1% Reserve for Economic Uncertainties, \$359.1 million restricted either by statute or by District policy, \$15.6 million reserved for inventories and revolving cash funds, and \$72.1 million from the unreserved undesignated balance from Fiscal Year 2006-07.